 These ordinances help to satisfy the city’s obligations under the NPDES program.
 Ordinances will be periodically reviewed by stormwater staff to ensure that they are still relevant and when necessary, revised ordinances are taken to the governing body for adoption.

-The City of Pittsburg, as an operator on a Phase II small MS4 (Municipal Separate Storm Sewer System), is required to reduce discharge of pollutants to waters of the state and the United States to the “maximum extent practicable” to protect water quality.
+The City of Pittsburg, as an operator on a Phase II small MS4 (Municipal Stormwater Program), is required to reduce discharge of pollutants to waters of the state and the United States to the “maximum extent practicable” to protect water quality.
 At a minimum, the permit requires a Stormwater Management Plan (SMP) designed to implement the following control measures:

 - Public Education and Outreach